The 2022 Mortgage Interest Deduction: Your Guide To Limits And Qualifications

 - If you used part of mortgage proceeds to pay debt, invest in a business or for something else unrelated to buying a house.

-- If your house was destroyed, it may still qualify for mortgage interest deduction, but you must rebuild the home and move back in or sell the land within a reasonable period of time.
+- If your house was destroyed, it might still qualify for the mortgage interest deduction, but you must rebuild the home and move back in or sell the land within a reasonable period of time.

 - If you were divorced or separated and you or your ex paid the mortgage on a home you both own, you or your ex can deduct half of the total payments you made.
 The other person must include the other half as alimony.

 For even more special circumstances, check out Pub.
-936 from the IRS, which covers the rules and guidelines for mortgage interest tax deduction in 2019.
+936 from the IRS.

-Consult your financial advisor or tax professional to get more assistance with your 2019 taxes.
+Consult your financial advisor or tax professional to get more assistance with filing your 2022 tax return.
 They can provide even more information about your mortgage interest deduction and help you decide what to deduct based on the type of loan you have and your financial situation.

 Refinancing - 7-minute read